 Counseling Psychology (PhD)

-As Director of Training of the Counseling Psychology PhD Program at Fordham University’s Graduate School of Education, and on behalf of our faculty and students, I thank you for your interest in our doctoral program.
-The American Psychological Association recently accredited our program for the next seven years and the program was ranked seventh in the nation for EPPP (psychology licensing exam) pass rates.
+As Director of Training of the Counseling Psychology PhD Program at Fordham University's Graduate School of Education, and on behalf of our faculty and students, I thank you for your interest in our doctoral program.
+Our program is accredited by the American Psychological Association and out graduates have among the best was EPPP (psychology licensing exam) pass rates in the nation.

 Our faculty has created a warm, supportive, and close-knit environment in the heart of New York City; giving personal attention to each student to foster academic and professional growth.
 Professors and students actively collaborate on research and writing and present together at professional conferences.

 The program's faculty has wide-ranging research interests including, but not limited to, health psychology, family adjustment to illness, clinical supervision, developmental psychology, women's issues, social emotional learning in schools, cognitive psychology (e.g., the distinction between facts and beliefs), group dynamics, multicultural competence, racism, the immigrant experience, racial micro-aggressions, hidden biases, identity development, and mindfulness interventions.

 Our scientist-practitioner program offers developmentally sequenced training in research and clinical practice.